X icon white, transparent background.

 4. Keep your onboarding process up to date — Make a habit of optimizing the onboarding process based on employee feedback.
 Some individuals may enjoy the automation of a learning management system (LMS), while others might prefer 1:1 meetings and in-person guidance.
 Consider different learning styles and look for ways to improve current standard operating procedures (SOPs).

 5. Don’t forget about recent hires once they’ve completed their training.
-New team members that have grown used to more supervision, guidance, and positive feedback may be concerned that there’s been a drop in their performance if input from their manager becomes less consistent.
+New team members who have grown used to more supervision, guidance, and positive feedback may be concerned that there’s been a drop in their performance if input from their manager becomes less consistent.
 That’s why it’s vital for team leads to maintain a routine of weekly or monthly check-ins with their direct reports.

 Onboard new hires with Leapsome